HBO Max cuts dozens of titles in a cost-cutting move before a merger with Discovery+

 "As we work toward bringing our content catalogs together under one platform, we will be making changes to the content offering available on both HBO Max and discovery+," HBO Max said in a statement emailed to NPR.
 "That will include the removal of some content from both platforms."

-The content set to disappear includes HBO Max originals like the teen drama Generation and Sesame Street spinoff The Not-Too-Late Show with Elmo, as well as an unspecified selection of Sesame Street specials, and several animated shows, including Summer Island Camp.
+The content set to disappear includes HBO Max originals like the teen drama Generation and Sesame Street spinoff The Not-Too-Late Show with Elmo, as well as an unspecified selection of Sesame Street specials, and several animated shows, including Summer Camp Island.

 HBO Max has quietly axed several shows and movies in recent weeks, such as Vinyl, Mrs. Fletcher, Run and Camping.
 But this latest announcement marks the most titles the company has taken off the platform, Variety reported.
 Removing titles that aren't as popular, the publication noted, will likely save Warner Bros.
 Discovery money on residuals for those programs.